canonical/tdx/README.md

 NOTE: The example below uses the credentials for a TD guest created from scratch.
 If you converted your own guest, please use your original credentials.

+Also note that if you booted your guest with `td_virsh_tool.sh` that you will likely need a different port number from the one below.
+The tool will print the appropriate port to use after it has successfully booted the TD.

 ```bash
 # From localhost